jesus-pe-i/phantom_threads_thesis/README.md

 # Phantom Threads

-Replication code for ***Phantom Threads: Structured Priors for Network Recovery on Block VAR Models***.
+Replication code for ***Phantom Threads: Structured Estimation for Network Recovery on Block VAR Models***.

 This repository contains the estimation, simulation, benchmarking, validation, and empirical-analysis code developed for the thesis.
 The project studies high-dimensional VARs in which variables are grouped into multivariate units, so that the VAR coefficient matrices define a **directed, lag-specific network between units**.